rehabstudio/animixer/README.md

 save the key at the root of this project with the name: animixer-pk.json

-If you on windows are also save this file in functions/certs file for functions firebase database access.
-(A symlink should work on unix / OSX systems).
+Also create the folder functions/certs and save this file there for functions firebase database access.

 The Makefiles in generateGif and generateSound setup env vars required which will need to be updated to point at the location of this file on your machine.